igorauad/link-budget/docs/source/index.rst

 ==================

 Package `link-budget` provides the link budget calculator as a command-line tool.
-To build the package and install it, run:
+To install it, run:

 .. code-block:: bash

-   make && make install
+   pip install link-budget

 Basic Usage
 ======================